jeancochrane/recurse/docs/rnn-notes.md

 - Instead of assigning these manually, we let the model "learn" the embeddings, and treat the number of embeddings as a parameter

+- Another approach to pre-training: Continuous Bag of Words (CBOW)
+    - Train word embeddings using words immediately before and after
+        - What does it mean to train a "Word Embedding" model...?
+How would a word embedding module connect to, say, an LSTM?